lydtechconsulting/.github/profile/README.md

 Visit our [website](https://www.lydtechconsulting.com/).

-Read our technical articles in our [Medium publication](https://medium.com/lydtech-consulting).
+Many of the example projects in this repository accompany our technical articles in our [Medium publication](https://medium.com/lydtech-consulting).